How to start investing… when you don’t have a clue.

 - How much individual trades cost

-- Whether paying for extra advice or a management service is right for you
+- Whether paying for extra advice or a management service is right for you.
+Investment management companies, such as Triple Point, can provide very useful advice for first-time individual investors.

 You’ll see that we consider being aware of fees to be pretty important – that’s because it’s easy to see your growth eaten away by charges you weren’t expecting.